The Barbara Barnes Initiative for Collaborative Learning

 With a grant from the Jack & Dorothy Byrne Foundation and the UVEI Board of Directors, UVEI is launching the Barbara Barnes Initiative for Collaborative Learning.
 The purpose of the initiative is to bring a network of educators from around the region together each year to understand and design solutions to common educational challenges.
-This year’s networked improvement research project will focus on deeper learning for educators with an emphasis on equity and antiracist pedagogy.
+This year’s networked improvement research project focuses on deeper learning for educators with an emphasis on equity and antiracist pedagogy.

 Each year, networked educators will work on a shared design challenge, research the challenge in their setting, consult the research literature related to the challenge, design a prototype solution, pilot and evaluate the design, and publish the results.
 As important, the project will break down the tendency in the small district environments of Vermont and New Hampshire for teacher leaders and small teams to work in relative isolation rather than leveraging the work and learning across multiple settings.

 Like the hub of a wheel, The Barnes Initiative and UVEI faculty plays the role of organizing, coordinating, providing coaching, and providing specialized training to the group members.
 Additionally, UVEI continues, through our other programs, to provide the leadership and teacher training needed to support the change efforts.

 Barbara Ragle Barnes (1923-2018) dedicated her impressive career to improving the quality of education across the Upper Valley, the region, and the country.
 In 1964, when Barbara was a teacher at the Norwich School, she began a collaboration with two Dartmouth science professors who were also parents of children in the school.